boredazfcuk/docker-icloudpd/README.md

 file_permissions: This specifies the permissions to set on the files in your download destination.
 If this variable is not set, it will default to 640

 folder_structure: This specifies the folder structure to use in your download destination directory.
-If this variable is not set, it will set {:%Y/%m/%d} as the default.
+If this variable is not set, it will set {:%Y/%m/%d} as the default

 ## OPTIONAL ENVIRONMENT VARIABLES

 command_line_options: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)

 ~~set_datetime_from_exif:~~ Removed.
 This only applies to photos that are not taken with the internal cameras (saved to photostream), these are few and far between and most of the time, having accurate file stamps is unimportant.
-Removed this now as it applies to a very small amount of unimportant files.
+Removed this now as it applies to a very small amount of unimportant files

 notification_type: This specifies the method that is used to send notifications.
 Currently, there are three options available 'Prowl', 'Pushbullet' and 'Telegram'.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon syncronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
-This does not include the notification that is sent each time the container is started.
+This does not include the notification that is sent each time the container is started

 prowl_api_key: If the notification_type is set to 'Prowl' this is mandatory.
 This is the API key for your account as generated by the Prowl website